lino-framework/book/docs/specs/migrate.rst

 ================================

 Lino applications cannot deliver out-of-the-box Django migrations because the database schema of a Lino site also depends on local settings.

-For example the :class:`languages <lino.core.site.Site.languages>` setting
-affects your database structure.
+For example the :class:`languages <lino.core.site.Site.languages>` setting affects your database structure.
 Or you may locally disable a plugin.
 Or some plugin options can cause the structure to change.

-Which just means that you also must always run :manage:`makemigrations` before running :manage:`migrate`.
+Which just means that you must always run :manage:`makemigrations` before running :manage:`migrate`.

 The :xfile:`migrations` directory
 =================================